MyDapitt/ptero-egg/README.md

 <strong><p>NodeJS available version</p></strong>
 <p>21, 20 (LTS), 19 (EOL), 18 (LTS), 17 (EOL), 16 (EOL), 14 (EOL), 12 (EOL)</p>

+# Requirements
+- VPS:
+VPS RAM = 1GB or more
+VPS storage = 30GB or more

+<strong>LESS THAN THAT AND THE EGG WILL NOT RUN WELL!</strong>

 # Download Links
 <p>You can download <strong><a href="https://safefileku.com/download/OHTtueV0y08uDngK">Here</a></strong></p>
 <p>This egg is still in the development stage, please create an issue if there is a bug.
 Please <strong>don't buy and sell these eggs</strong>, these eggs are free for anyone.</p>